-If left unchecked, corruption will undermine political, social and economic stability, ultimately threatening the safety and security of society as a whole.
+The effects are far-reaching: corruption can undermine political, social and economic stability, and ultimately threaten the safety and security of society as a whole.

 Corruption creates a fertile ground for organized criminal activities, even terrorism, as criminals are aided in their illegal activities by the complicity of corrupt public officials.

 Economic globalization has made corruption a borderless crime.
 The competitive world of international business can leave companies exposed to bribes and fraudulent financial practices.
 Corrupt transactions can cross multiple jurisdictions, making the ensuing police investigation time-consuming and complex.

 The ability to coordinate global action is vital for the world’s police and judicial systems.
 INTERPOL’s initiatives include:

 - International asset recovery: The Global Focal Point Network for Asset Recovery assists law enforcement bodies in returning stolen public funds to victim countries.
 Accessible via INTERPOL’s secure global police communications network (I-24/7), the platform allows authorized users to exchange information and better coordinate their investigations.
 Among the tools on offer is SECOM, a secure web-based email capability.

 - Operational support: We can coordinate working meetings between member countries in order to facilitate investigations that cover more than one jurisdiction.